Randomized reference models for temporal networks: Fundamental definitions

 \subsubsection{Intersections of shuffling methods}

-\new{As we shall see in the following, several MRRMs exist which constrain both the content of individual timelines, i.e.\ $\pxl(\Thf)$, and the static topology, i.e.\ $\L$.
+\new{As we shall see in the following, several MRRMs exist which constrain both the content of individual timelines, i.e.\ $\pxl(\Thf)$, and the static topology, i.e.\ $\Gstat = (\N, \L)$.
 This makes them intersections (Def.~\ref{def:intersection}) of link and timeline shufflings.
-They are typically implemented similarly to link shufflings by redistributing the timelines between the links, but without randomizing the static structure. }
+They are typically implemented in a manner similar to link shufflings by redistributing the timelines between the links in $\Gstat$, but without changing $\Gstat$. }

 \new{ \begin{example} The intersection between the most random link shuffling, $\model{\pxl(\Thf)}$ and the most random timeline shuffling, $\model{\L,E}$, defines the most random link-timeline intersection: $\model{\L,\pxl(\Thf)}$ [Fig.~\ref{fig:ex-intersections}(a)].
 This model constrains both the static topology and all temporal correlations on individual links, but destroys correlations between network topology and dynamics. \end{example} }